kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step5.md

     `docker run -d -p 80:80  nginx-new`{{execute}}

-3. Verify that the changed commited to the image is available in the container
+3. Verify that the changes commited to the new image is available in the container

     https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/index2.html